JeStock/distance/README.md

 Both services follow the so-called Clean Architecture (also known as Hexagonal/Onion/Ports and adapters).
 ### Core (Domain) Layer
 The domain code is isolated into a separate project and have no dependencies on other projects.
 It contains the problem domain models, domain-specific logic and public contracts to interact with the domain.
-Each domain model implements [Smart constructor](#type-driven-design) and [Parse, don't validate](#type-driven-design) patterns, which are complementary, both they are contributing to the DDD's approach of encoding the domain's logic into the application's type system,  [making invalid state unrepresentable](#type-driven-design).
+Each domain model implements [Smart constructor](#type-driven-design) and [Parse, don't validate](#type-driven-design) patterns, which are complementary, both of them are contributing to the DDD's approach of encoding the domain's logic into the application's type system,  [making invalid state unrepresentable](#type-driven-design).

-The Core intentionally made having no dependencies on other projects (except `Shared`), and it's pure: no mutations, no exceptions, no side effects, no DI is used.
+The Core is intentionally made having no dependencies on other projects (except `Shared`), and it's pure: no mutations, no exceptions, no side effects, no DI is used.
 As a consequence, it's 100% testable without any compromises: no mocks, stubs or fakes needed, tests are simple and straightforward, yet effective.
 ### Application layer
 Here it's a bit artificial, but in a real-world code it'll be the main gateway to the domain of the service, specifying the use cases of the application.
 ### Api (Presentation) layer